- Medium (4-10kg)

 - Bichon X Chihuahua

-- Live with Cats
+- Live with cats and small furries?

-- Live with Children
+- Live with children under 13

-- Live with Dogs
+- Live with other dogs?

 Please READ Finley's rehoming profile very carefully.
 He will need an experienced home and due to our limited resources, we will not answer enquiries that do not meet Finley's needs.